 Providing plenty of examples is a great way to help beginners understand a new concept or skill.
 Use real-world examples that are relevant to them, and encourage them to practice what they have learned through hands-on activities.

 We made a conscious effort to use as many real-world examples as we could in the course.
 Bitcoin seems advanced and crypto may sound scary, but a lot of it can be compared to other technological advancements of the past.

 By getting in to the habit of using other examples, it can help the beginner to compare things and make it relatable in a way that's understandable to them.

 #5: Be positive and encouraging

 Lastly, it's important to be positive and encouraging when working with beginners.
 Praise their efforts and give them positive feedback, even if they are not yet reaching the desired goal.
 Always remind them that learning something new takes time and perseverance, and that the most important thing is to keep trying and not giving up.

 Within the course, a small quiz pops up at the end of each 10-minute block to go over the content they have read.
 The quiz isn't there to catch anybody out, yet there is a chance the reader may get the wrong answer.

 It's important that you remain encouraging and ensure that progress is always being made.
 After all, taking the time to learn something new is progress in itself.

 In conclusion, educating beginners requires patience, understanding and a clear strategy.
 But with the right approach, you can help anyone build a solid foundation and develop the confidence they need to continue learning and growing.
 Remembering these 5 things will help you navigate through the beginners mindset and help your reader to have a better learning experience.

-The 123Cryptos course is free and available for everyone.
+The 123Cryptos course is available for everyone.
 Start learning today!